 Sometimes referred as Azusa Canyon, CA 39 is another road through the Angeles National Forest.
 It used to connect at the northernmost section but is no longer accessible to vehicles.
 This is a well paved road that leads up to the Crystal Lake Recreation Area.
 It's a great alternative to a biker bar if you feel like packing up your bike for a camping trip!
 Stop off at Crystal Lake Cafe for a snack and get lost in the San Gabriel Mountains.

 Another one of my favorites!
 This is a great Sunday ride into the mountains above Pasadena.
 Avoid the traffic on the 101 and get onto Glendora Mountain Road toward a beautiful, twisty ride into nature.
 Then take Mount Baldy Road for a straight ride back down.
 This route will take you up to a quaint mountain town with a few woodsy, moose-head-on-the-wall type restaurants.
 Grab a quick bite before heading back to the city.
 Fresh air and open roads FTW!

 And for extra credit...

-This last one is a pinch outside of L.A.
+This last one is one of those great motorcycle rides you can take in a pinch just outside of L.A.
 But it’s among the most talked about and accessible rides.
 Take the 101 towards Highway 33 and shoot off towards Ojai.
 It’s absolutely beautiful agriculture, open landscape and most importantly, open roads!
 There's little traffic up towards Ojai and lots of fresh air.
 The actual town has tons of restaurants and cafes to stop off and if you can find Ojai Deer Lodge you’ll be in good company as it’s a great biker hang.
 On the way back try CA 150 to 126 East back to the 101 South and ride that home to La La Land!

 Follow the author's motorcycle adventures at @la_vavroom.